 Digestives are not a really sweet biscuit and so my biscuits do have sugar in them but not a lot.
 Just enough to give them a slightly sweet edge.
 Because they aren’t too sweet they can also be eaten like crackers with savoury foods.
 Try them with some good quality vegan cheese, or spread with my Easy Vegan Butter.

 Personally though, I love them just as they are with a cup of tea.
 That is where the inspiration for this recipe came from.

 I recently made a visit to my local Teafarm to stock up on my favourite brews.
 Yes, there is a tea-farm in Canada.
 It is in a beautiful location in North Cowichan on Vancouver Island just an hour away from where I live.
 The ‘Teafarm’ experience is just wonderful and combines tea, art & nature.

-When we left I purchased some of my favourite blends and this stash of beautiful tea was the inspiration behind my vegan digestive biscuits.
-While relaxing in the back yard with my mug of Yerba Mate Chai I had the urge to bake a tasty accompaniment.
+While relaxing in the back yard with my mug of Yerba Mate Chai, I had the urge to bake a tasty accompaniment.
 As someone who likes to dip biscuits in my tea, digestives were the perfect answer!

 I am told that digestive biscuits are similar to graham crackers.
 Having never eaten a graham cracker I can’t comment on this myself but I do know that they can be used as you would graham crackers.
 They are great for making crusts and combined with a little coconut oil they also make an awesome cheesecake base.
 They would be great for making s’mores too!